 Timings: Dawn – 08:00 PM

 One of the most revered Chardham destinations in India, Puri is the abode of the grand Jagannath temple.
-The temple is flocked by devotees in vast numbers throughout the year.
-The 12th century temple is a mix of Hindu, Kalinga and Dravidian styles of architecture, built by King Anantavarman Chodaganga Deva, a ruler of Eastern Ganga dynasty.
+Not only Puri sightseeing but the Odisha tour is incomplete without visiting this temple.
+It is flocked by devotees in vast numbers throughout the year.
+The 12th-century temple is a mix of Hindu, Kalinga, and Dravidian styles of architecture, built by King Anantavarman Chodaganga Deva, a ruler of the Eastern Ganga dynasty.